-- A receipt register for tracking receipts; and
+A receipt register for tracking receipts; and

-- A periodic reconciliation of the receipt register to the record of deposits.
+A periodic reconciliation of the receipt register to the record of deposits.

 Program income awards are subject to the same sponsor rules, regulations and limitations applicable to the primary award and, accordingly, only those expenses that are allowable and allocable to the award may be charged directly to the program income award.

 Program Income from Federal FundsNormally, program income earned on federally-funded research awards must be added to funds committed to the project by the federal awarding agency and used to further eligible project or program objectives.
 Program income earned from other federally-funded non-research awards must be deducted from the total project or program allowable cost in determining the net allowable costs on which the federal share of costs is based.
 Under special circumstances, program income earned on federally-funded non-research awards may be used to finance the non-federal share of the project or program (i.e., used to fulfill cost sharing requirements.
 See also the university's Cost Sharing on Sponsored Agreements Policy).

-The OSP and Finance office will assist the PI in reviewing sponsor regulation and/or specific award terms to identify which options are available for using the program income that is generated throughout the life of the award.
+The OSP and Finance Office will assist the PI in reviewing sponsor regulation and/or specific award terms to identify which options are available for using the program income that is generated throughout the life of the award.

-The PI must contact the department Chair who, in consultation with the Finance office, will determine the appropriate accounting treatment for program income earned after the end of the federal project.
-The OSP and Finance office can provide specific information on award terms regarding program income earned after the end of the project.
-The Finance office can provide information on setting up relevant accounts for the deposit of program income earned after the end of the project, as well as any restrictions on the expenditures from such accounts.
+The PI must contact the department Chair who, in consultation with the Finance Office, will determine the appropriate accounting treatment for program income earned after the end of the federal project.
+The OSP and Finance Office can provide specific information on award terms regarding program income earned after the end of the project.
+The Finance Office can provide information on setting up relevant accounts for the deposit of program income earned after the end of the project, as well as any restrictions on the expenditures from such accounts.
 Unless the federal award or Federal awarding agency regulations specify otherwise, the university has no obligation to the federal government regarding program income earned after the project period.
-The Finance office is responsible for determining the taxability of any program income.
+The Finance Office is responsible for determining the taxability of any program income.